15 Regression Models for Continuous \(Y\) and Case Study in Ordinal Regression

 Figure 15.14: Partial effect for age from multiple imputation and casewise deletion (center lines with the green line depicting all non-multiple-imputation methods) with symmetric Wald 0.95 confidence bands using casewise deletion, basic bootstrap confidence bands using casewise deletion, percentile bootstrap confidence bands using casewise deletion, and symmetric Wald confidence bands accounting for multiple imputation.

-In OLS K the mean equals the median and both are linearly related to any other quantiles.
+In OLS the mean equals the median and both are linearly related to any other quantiles.
 Semiparametric models are not this restrictive:

 Code